pkamenarsky/concur-replica/README.md

 ## Running the examples

-The examples are mostly taken from `concur-react`, but there are a couple of new ones ones under `examples/Misc` as well.
+The examples are mostly taken from `concur-react`, but there are a couple of new ones under `examples/Misc` as well.

 ```
 stack build